1405yuga/Stackify/README.md

 ## Navigation View :
 User can click on three-dashed icon for navigation view for more app orieneted options.
+- ` Shopping Cart ` menu allows users to create a shopping list, add items, adjust quantities using + and - icons, and mark items as checked or unchecked based on purchased status.

-` Documentation ` menu navigates to the documentation page which describes how to use this app. </br>
+- ` Documentation ` menu navigates to the documentation page which describes how to use this app.
-` About developer ` menu navigates to the developer's profile.
+- ` About developer ` menu navigates to the developer's profile.